EnriqueITE/votingOnline/README.md

 # votingOnline
-Script en perl para automatizar votos en encuestras online, evitando las medidas de seguridad. // Perl script to automate votes avoiding security measures in an online poll.
+Perl script to automate votes avoiding security measures in online polls.

+It's necessary to configure the URL and POST fields.

+It is possible to detect them with a program which can act as proxy like Burpsuite, Achilles or even Chrome or Firefox pressing F12 and opening Network tab and clicking over the post request.